Sylia Koui

-Sylia Koui (سيليا كوي; born 27 July 1992) is a former professional footballer played as a midfielder.
+Sylia Koui (سيليا كوي; born 27 July 1992) is a former professional footballer who played as a midfielder.
 Born in France, she played for the Algeria national team.

 Early life

 Koui was born in Saint-Denis a subprefecture of the department of Seine-Saint-Denis.
 Her parents are originally from Tigzirt in Algeria.
 She started playing football at the age of eight in the Courtilières FC club.
 At the age of eleven, she joined the women's team of Blanc-Mesnil SF, where she made her first appearance in the Division 2 Féminine at the age of fourteen.

 Club career

 In 2009, at the age of seventeen, she joined Le Mans FC for four seasons.
 During her time there, she contributed to the promotion to Division 1 Féminine in the 2009–2010 season, finishing as D2 champion.
 However, the following year, at the end of the 2010–2011 season, the club was relegated back to D2.
 Following her signing with FF Yzeure Allier Auvergne in 2013, she played in the 2013–14 Division 1 Féminine.
 2014 also saw her return to the Parisian suburbs where she played two seasons with Tremblay FC in D2. after two seasons in the club she moved to Division 2 side FC Rouen for three seasons.

 In 2019, Le Harve AC announced the signing of Koui for the 2019–20 season. where the contract was later renewed till 2022.
 Afterward, she joined Division 2's club FC Nantes.
-During with Nantes for two seasons, she contributed the club's historic promotion to the Première Ligue.
+Playing for Nantes for two seasons, she contributed the club's historic promotion to the Première Ligue.
 Her brace on the final matchday against ASPTT Albi was crucial in securing their historic promotion.

 On 27 May 2024, Koui announced her retirement from professional football after achieving promotion to Première Ligue with the club.